Categories: Mathematics, Physics.

 By definition, L^\hat{L}’s response u(x)u(x) to f(x)f(x) satisfies L^{u(x)}=f(x)\hat{L}\{ u(x) \} = f(x), recognizable here.

-This holds for all xx', and analogously for the other boundary x=bx = b.
+Where G˙\dot{G} is the derivative of GG with respect to its first argument.
+This holds for all xx', and also at the other boundary x=bx = b.
 In other words, the boundary conditions are built into GG.

 What if the boundary conditions are inhomogeneous?
 No problem: thanks to the linearity of L^\hat{L}, those conditions can be given to the homogeneous solution uh(x)u_h(x), where L^{uh(x)}=0\hat{L}\{ u_h(x) \} = 0, such that the inhomogeneous solution ui(x)=u(x)uh(x)u_i(x) = u(x) - u_h(x) has homogeneous boundaries again, so we can use GG as usual to find ui(x)u_i(x), and then just add uh(x)u_h(x).